Qadir296/ACT/README.md

 # ACT

-This is the code repository of ACT protocol.
-The final and last update will published on 15 September.
+This is the code repository present the implementation of Asynchronous Contact Tracing Protocol.
+This is Version 1 of the implementation.